 Be wary of sensational or alarmist titles.

 A scholarly journal article usually has an abstract at the beginning to explain the research and findings in brief.
 Articles should be organized into the following sections:

 - Theory or Background

-- The author's credentials should be listed.
+The author's credentials are listed